katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 ### Step C:

-Run the  *Bloglist App* locally as stated above.
+Run the  *Bloglist App* locally (on a different terminal) as stated above.

 ### Step D: